blackcandy-org/blackcandy/README.md

 That's all.
 Now, you can access either http://localhost:3000 or http://host-ip:3000 in a browser, and use initial admin user to login (email: admin@admin.com, password: foobar).

 ## Mobile App
+Black Candy now has an iOS and Android apps in beta.

+For iOS app, you can visit [here](https://testflight.apple.com/join/TwMUVmDl) and join TestFlight to try it.

+For Android app, you can download the APK from the assets of the latest beta [release](https://github.com/blackcandy-org/android/releases) to give it a try.

-Black Candy now has an iOS app in beta.
-You can visit [here](https://testflight.apple.com/join/TwMUVmDl) and join TestFlight to give it a try.
-Because this iOS app still in beta, you need use the edge version of Black Candy.
+Because the mobile apps still in beta, you need use the edge version of Black Candy.

 ## Configuration